ADVANTECH-Corp/EI-Agent/README.md

  * Windows - Visual Studio 2008
    1. Open "WISEAgent.sln"
    2. In Solution Explore, Set "WISECoreSample" project as Startup Project
-   3. Rebuild all soltion by click build->Rebuild Solution
+   3. Rebuild all solution by click build->Rebuild Solution
    4. The executable binary file will be generated in Release folder.

  * Linux - CentOS